nixonyung/nixonyung.github.io/content/discovering-good-stuffs/self-help.md

   >
   > \- [Søren Kierkegaard](https://www.brainyquote.com/quotes/soren_kierkegaard_105030)

-- > What is the meaning of life?"
+- > "What is the meaning of life?"
   >
   > "What is consciousness and the mind?"
   >